AdobeDocs/commerce-operations.en/help/configuration/cli/static-view-file-deployment.md

 Use the following steps:

-1. Install the Commerce software using the [command line](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli.html).
+1. Install the Commerce software using the [command line](../../installation/composer.md).
-1. Log in to the Commerce server as, or [switch to](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html), the file system owner.
+1. Log in to the application server as, or [switch to](../../installation/prerequisites/file-system/overview.md), the file system owner.
-1. Delete the contents of `<magento_root>/pub/static` directory, except for the `.htaccess` file.
+1. Delete the contents of `<app_root>/pub/static` directory, except for the `.htaccess` file.
 Do not delete this file.
 1. Deploy static view files: `bin/magento setup:static-content:deploy`

 ## Tip for developers customizing the static content deployment tool